 What is “Quick Bread”

 It doesn’t mean quick as in fast.
-Quick bread uses leavening agents other than yeast or eggs such as the baking soda and baking powder in this recipe.
+Quick bread uses leavening agents other than yeast such as baking soda and baking powder in the recipe.

-That being said, quick peach bread is faster than breads requiring yeast as a leavening agent because there is no need to wait for it to rise.
-I love quick bread recipes!
+That being said, quick peach bread is faster than bread that requires yeast as a leavening agent because there is no need to wait for it to rise.

 Do I have to use Colorado peaches?